RealtimeUrbanismLab/natureOfRealtime/README.md

-Here’s a **README.md** tailored for your GitHub project, with details about the project, the RealTimeNature conference workshop, and instructions on how to view the hosted GH Pages site:

 # Nature of RealTime: Interactive Visualizations for DDes Conference 2024

 This project is an interactive realtime visualization created for the Harvard GSD DDes Conference 2024: *RealTimeNature*.
 The workshop *Scales of RealTime*, led by **Farzin Lotfi-Jam**, explores the aesthetics, histories, materiality, and spatial effects of realtime.